Shadow Cones: A Generalized Framework for Partial Order Embeddings: Optimization with Shadow Cones

-We describe in this section how to utilize shadow cones to encode partial order relations.
-Given a dataset with partial orders (poset), it's desired to learn an embedding of all objects such that the shadow cone framework can be used to reconstruct and infer missing partial orders.
+In this section, we use our shadow cones to design an algorithm for embedding partial relational data.
+Given a dataset containing partial orders between pairs of elements, we seek to learn an embedding of all elements, such that the shadow cone framework can be used to evaluate the encoded partial order, and infer missing partial orders from the dataset.

-Given a pair $(\vec{u}, \vec{v})$ with ground-truth partial order $\vec{u}\preceq \vec{v}$, we model it as $\vec{v}$ belonging to the shadow cone of $\vec{u}$.
-A key component to enable learning with shadow cones is the energy function, or loss function, which either measures the penalty of a wrongly classified pair $(\vec{u}, \vec{v})$ or the confidence of a correctly classified pair $(\vec{u}, \vec{v})$, with which the optimization can be applied to learn the cone embedding.
-It's proposed in \cite{vendrov2015order,ganea2018hyperbolic} to use a max-margin energy loss function, specifically,
+A key component in learning with shadow cones is a differentiable energy function, or loss function, which quantifies both the confidence of a correctly classified pair $(\vec{u}, \vec{v})$, and the penalty associated with an incorrectly classified pair $(\vec{u}, \vec{v'})$.
+We propose to use the hyperbolic distance between $\vec{v}$ and the shadow cone of $\vec{u}$ as energy function.